Creamy Mediterranean Chicken and Orzo

 “Super easy and will make again!
 My family asked for seconds.
 Saving this one.”

-“This allergen-friendly recipe was will make again — the creamy really stands out.
+“This toasty recipe was will make again — the healthy swap really stands out.
 Thanks!”